Marie Logoreci: Singer at Radio Tirana

 Logoreci's artistic life began as a singer for Radio Tirana in 1945 where she sang solo.
 She sang folk songs of Shkodër and Middle Albania in live radio broadcasts.
 Meanwhile, she attended a one-year study of canto at Tirana artistic lyceum under the guidance of soprano Jorgjia Filçe-Truja (People's Artist of Albania).
 Logoreci also made her appearance in various concerts in Albania and Bulgaria.
 She sang around 100 different songs in Radio Tirana during 1945–1947.

 Stage acting

 In 1947 she was a leading singer with the National Chorus, giving tour concerts in Albania and abroad.
 That same year she was offered the opportunity to play dramas as a lead actress in the National Theater of Albania.

-As a stage actress she masterfully portrayed a vast gallery of unforgettable characters, comprising characters of disparate personality and psychology.
-Her performances swung from brightest to the darkest sides of the human psyche.
-She will be unforgettable in the following works:
+As a stage actress she portrayed characters of disparate personality and psychology.
+Her performances explored the human psyche.
+She featured in the following works: